BlueSky7/TestGit/README.md

-git commit -m "write new message in the file" git commit -F FileName.ext  // show the text from file vim FileName.ext  // access the file
+git commit -m "write new message in the file" git commit -F FileName.ext  // show the text from file vim FileName.ext  // access the file.